MrTomzor/navigation_unity_testbed/README.md

 - RGBCameraROSPublisher.cs script for turning any camera in Unity into a camera that publishes data into ROS
 - ROSSIngleTransformPublisher.cs script for publishing ground-truth pose for debugging and evaluating methods (a transform is published between the robot and its last spawnpoint, and also between the robot and the world coodinate frame origin)
 - 2 available robots - ClearPath Robotics "jackal" robot with wheels and built-in velocity controller, and a "generic_space" robot which is fully velocity/force controlled (through Twist messages) and has gravity disabled
-- URDF importing of other robots is possible through the [URDF-Importer](https://github.com/Unity-Technologies/URDF-Importer) package, but is untested as of now.
+- URDF importing of other robots is possible through the [URDF-Importer](https://github.com/Unity-Technologies/URDF-Importer) package.
+Adding new robots this way is only available through the Unity Editor and not on runtime, and needs a small amount of assembly - specifically you have to add the IMU, camera and camera publishing components onto the robot GameObject manually.
+To control wheeled robots, it's easiest to make the wheels spin freely and adding the VelocityControl component in car mode (you can take inspiration from the Jackal robot).

 In progress:
-- depth cameras, ultrasound rangefinder, fixing generic_wheeled robot ROS control
+- quadrotor UAV, multi-robot support, depth cameras, ultrasound rangefinder
 ### Coming soon
-- Adding a replicable benchmark of robust vision-based navigation, as proposed in the [workshop paper](https://drive.google.com/drive/folders/1P0P6gtV69hoTc37NbpVFxB2imXVYpxip) - Expected towards the end of November 2023.
+- Adding a replicable benchmark of robust vision-based navigation, as proposed in the [workshop paper](https://drive.google.com/drive/folders/1P0P6gtV69hoTc37NbpVFxB2imXVYpxip) - Expected towards the end of December 2023.
-- Procedural generation of forest / alien planet environments - Expected November 2023.
+- Procedural generation of forest / alien planet environments - Expected December 2023.
 - Comparison of state-of-the-art SLAM and visual place recognition algorithms on the simulated extreme conditions - Expected December 2023

 ### Challenges for robustness